toniweser/release-manager/README.md

 1. docker, docker-compose
 2. JDK 17
 3. Maven
-4. docker

 ## Getting started

-The project contains a simple Spring Boot Application with a REST API.
+The project contains a simple Spring Boot Application using Kotlin with a REST API.

 For the local production setup, we use a MySQL database running in a docker container and for the test setup, we use a H2 in memory database.